cryptexfinance/contracts/docs/IVaultHandler.md

 Allow users to burn TCAP tokens to liquidate vaults with vault collateral ratio under the minium ratio, the liquidator receives the staked collateral of the liquidated vault at a premium

-Resulting ratio must be above or equal minimun ratio
+Resulting ratio must be above or equal minimum ratio
 A fee of exactly burnFee must be sent as value on ETH The fee goes to the treasury contract //TODO